Term: Yearlong 2019–20, September 3–May 22

 For a closer look at the main text used in this course, please follow this link and click “Look Inside”: The Discovery of Deduction.

-Placement: Students must complete an introductory course in informal logic prior to this course.
+Students must complete an introductory course in informal logic prior to this course.
 Scholé Academy’s Informal Logic course or the completion of the The Art of Argument text provides sufficient experience for this purpose.
-It is also recommended that students successfully complete Pre-Algebra prior to taking this course.
+It is also recommended that students successfully complete pre-algebra prior to taking this course.

 High School Credit: This course is the equivalent of one high school credit in logic or mathematics.